mmsharepoint/ReactOutlook2SP_SPFx/README.md

 * Use Microsoft Graph to retrieve joined Groups and Teams
 * Use Microsoft Graph to retrieve folders and subfolders for OneDrive or Teams/Group drives
 * Use Microsoft Graph to retrieve complete mail mimestream by given ID
 * Use Microsoft Graph to save normal or big files (in size bigger 4MB) with different concepts
+* Optionally store metadata of save operation to copied mail with open extension (configure line 15 Outlook2SharePoint.tsx)